SAP-samples/cloud-cap-samples-java/README.md

 +    name: container-registry
 ```

-5. Deploy the helm chart using the following command:
+Deploy the helm chart using the following command:

 ```bash
 helm upgrade bookshop ./chart --install
 ```

+#### Single Tenant

-5. Before you can access the UI you should make sure to [Setup Authorizations in SAP Business Technology Platform](#setup-authorizations-in-sap-business-technology-platform).
+Before you can access the UI you should make sure to [Setup Authorizations in SAP Business Technology Platform](#setup-authorizations-in-sap-business-technology-platform).

-6. Click on the approuter url logged by the `helm upgrade` to access the UI.
+Click on the approuter url logged by the `helm upgrade` to access the UI.

+#### Multi Tenant

+In case of multi tenant, you'll have to subscribe to the application from a different subaccount.
+You can follow the steps mentioned [here](https://cap.cloud.sap/docs/guides/deployment/as-saas#subscribe) to access the application.

 ## Setup Authorizations in SAP Business Technology Platform